k21971/EvilHack/doc/evilhack-changelog.md

   ‘32’ to ‘0’ [-Woverflow] (ICED_MOAT)
 - Fix: correction to wizkit commit
 - Fix: shambling horror generating with different stats on bones file load
+- Allow magical traps to be affected by wands of cancellation when monsters zap them